Outstanding Achievement in Philanthropy Award to Be Bestowed Upon Angela Chao and Family by the US-China Policy Foundation

-Angela Chao, Deputy Chairman of Foremost Group, will be speaking at the Connecticut Maritime Association (CMA) Shipping 2015 Conference, to be held on March 23-25 at the Hilton Hotel in Stamford, Connecticut.
+Angela Chao, Deputy Chair of Foremost Group, will be speaking at the Connecticut Maritime Association (CMA) Shipping 2015 Conference, to be held on March 23-25 at the Hilton Hotel in Stamford, Connecticut.
 In spite of its name, the CMA Conference is actually the largest international gathering of shipping industry leaders in the world.
 And, the CMA is the largest international maritime association in the United States, which has been producing a conference and trade exhibition for 30 years.

 Shipping 2015 will run over three days and is expected to include more than 2,500 attendees, with 14 panel discussions that follow the conference’s overarching theme; “Tradition: Celebrating the best, improving the rest”.